hbeale/treehouse-shell-novice/_episodes/02-filedir.md

 > and on Windows it will be similar to `C:\Documents and Settings\nelle` or
 > `C:\Users\nelle`.
 > (Note that it may look slightly different for different versions of Windows.)
-> In future examples, we've used Mac output as the default - Linux and Windows
+> In future examples, we've used the ouptput you'll see on Genomics Institute server "courtyard"  as the default - other servers and other operating systems (like Mac and Windows)
 > output may differ slightly, but should be generally similar.
 {: .callout}
 >